Escarole vs. Spinach

 • Protects against cancer:

-It contains a high amount of antioxidants like beta-carotene (Vitamin A), which works towards preventing cancer cells from forming or spreading inside your body.
-Escarole also contains antioxidant lycopene, which protects against cancer cells from forming or spreading inside your body.
+It has a lot of antioxidants, like a form of beta (Vitamin A), which work to stop cancer cells from forming or growing in your body.
+Escarole also has lycopene, an antioxidant that keeps cancer cells about forming or spreading in your body.

 Spinach